Benjamin Wedro, MD, FACEP, FAAEM

 If examined in the midst of an attack, the patient usually is in a painful crisis and may have the eye and nose watering as described previously.
-If the patient is seen when the pain is not present, the physical examination is normal and the diagnosis will depends upon the history.
+If the patient is seen when the pain is not present, the physical examination is normal and the diagnosis will depend upon the history.

 How are cluster headaches treated?

 Cluster headaches may be very difficult to treat, and it may take trial and error to find the specific treatment regimen that will work for each patient.
 Since the headache recurs daily, there are two treatment needs.
-The pain of the first episode needs to be controlled, and the following headaches need to be prevented.
+The pain of the first episode needs to be controlled, and the headaches that follow need to be prevented.

 Initial treatment options may include one or more of the following:

 - inhalation of high concentrations of oxygen (though this will not work if the headache is well established);